LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ## Linked list related operations

-We won't be making a compehensive explaination of linked lists, as we have covered this topic in a previoud chapter.
+We won't be providing a comprehensive explanation of linked lists here, as we have covered this topic in a previous chapter.
 If you have never heard about this data structure, please follow [this link](../02_linked_list/readme.md).

-Here we will cover just the necessary operations in order to integrate linked lists with in our hash table.
+Here, we will only cover the necessary operations to integrate linked lists within our hash table.

 ### Creating a node

-When creating a node we want to check that both the key and the value are a valid pointer to a string, and also that their lengths are withing the bounds we want to handle.
+When creating a node, we want to check that both the key and the value are valid pointers to a string, and also that their lengths are within the bounds we want to handle.
-Then we will allocate memory for the struct, and copy the key and value to the correpsonding fields in the struct.
+Then, we will allocate memory for the struct and copy the key and value to the corresponding fields in the struct.
-At this point, we don't care if the keys already exists in a node of our linked list.
-That will be handled in a higher scope.
+At this point, we don't care if the keys already exist in a node of our linked list.
+That will be handled at a higher scope.

 ```c
 // We accept the pointers to the strings and return a pointer to a node